rajat95/Deep-Deghosting-HDR/README.md

 #### Description of inputs to the script:

 1. train\_patch\_list : list of training images.
 Download them from (Link to be updated soon).
 Use a pretrained flow algorithm to precompute flow as numpy files and save them as flow\_21.npy and flow\_23.npy.
-Refer to file refine\_train.txt and directory refine\_data for sample </br>
+Refer to file data_samples/refine\_train.txt and directory data_samples/refine\_data for sample </br>
 2. val\_patch\_list : list of test images organized similarly. </br>
 3. logdir : checkpoints and tensorboard visualizations get logged here. </br>
 4. iters : number of iterations to train model for. </br>